joaoafigueira/quartz-poc/README.md

-# quartz-poc
-Proof of concept of Quartz.NET
+# Proof of concept of Quartz.NET, a job scheduling system for .NET.